Welcome Back, TRAILBLAZERS!

 - If you think you will want to upgrade RAM or storage, do it now, at the time of purchase.
 As laptops have gotten thinner and lighter, one of the ways Apple has accomplished this is by eliminating the space used by hard drive brackets and RAM slots.
 The RAM is now soldered into the logic board directly, and in most models, the Solid State Drive is also soldered in.
 This makes it almost impossible to upgrade these options later.

-All new students should schedule a time in August to bring in their laptop and have it set up to work on the UHS network.
+All new students (or returning students who have purchased a new laptop) should schedule a time in August to bring in their laptop and have it set up to work on the UHS network.
 Click here to make an appointment.
-The technology department will contact new students to schedule these appointments.
 During these appointments, technology staff will install all the software students will need for classes as well as connect the laptop to the school’s Wi-Fi network and printers.
-If you have questions regarding the laptop program, please contact Mike Syrek, director of technology.
+If you have questions regarding the laptop program, please contact Mike Syrek, Director of Technology.

 Schoolhouse Fare is the lunch provider for University High School.
 Schoolhouse Fare meals are sourced from local restaurants, and all orders are individually packaged for students to pick up during lunch.

-Online ordering for 2022-23 will open in early August.
-Download instructions on setting up your Schoolhouse Fare account.
-The password is UHS.
+Online ordering for 2023-24 is open now.
+Download a PDF on setting up your Schoolhouse Fare account.

 Athletics Forms & Fall Sports